Activity 1

 WORK ENVIRONMENT

-Fluid Power engineers generally work in offices, research laboratories and at visit worksites where a new design is underway or a problem or piece of equipment needs their personal attention.
+Fluid Power engineers generally work in offices, research laboratories ants.d at visit worksites where a new design is underway or a problem or piece of equipment needs their personal attention.
 In most settings, they work with other engineers, technicians, and other professionals as part of a team.